 Step 1 - Build a Base

 The first thing your project needs is a sturdy base.
 Measure the width of the pool side where you want the waterfall to sit; then, decide how many levels you want the structure to be to determine the dimensions of your frame.
 For a higher fountain with more than one layer, it’s recommended to use wood.

-Trim your 2x4 pieces of wood to the height that you need to use as legs, and then cut more for braces that will provide support.
+Trim your 2x4 pieces of wood to the height you need to use as legs, and then cut more for braces that will provide support.
 Cut the plywood to the dimensions you need to make shelves and water reservoirs as well as the sides and affix the pieces to the 2x4s.
 Make smaller pieces of 2x4s and secure them to divert the water toward the lips of the waterfall.
 You will also need to create a casing for the tubes to hide inside the waterfall.

 When the structure is completed, move it in place at the edge of the pool and test that it sits level.
 Once you are satisfied, begin stapling the heavy pool liner over the wood until you can't see it.